MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 For a SyncML example that prevents installation of specific device IDs, see [DeviceInstallation/PreventInstallationOfMatchingDeviceIDs CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-deviceinstallation#deviceinstallation-preventinstallationofmatchingdeviceids).
 To prevent specific device classes, see [DeviceInstallation/PreventInstallationOfMatchingDeviceSetupClasses CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-deviceinstallation#deviceinstallation-preventinstallationofmatchingdevicesetupclasses).

-## Protect against threats
+## Protect against threats on removable USB storage

-If removable devices are fully or even partially allowed, you can add protection to identify and block malicious files.
+WDATP can help identify and block malicious files on allowed removeable USB storage peripherals.

 ### Enable Windows Defender Antivirus Scanning

-Protecting authorized removable storage with Windows Defender Antivirus requires [enabling real-time protection](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/configure-real-time-protection-windows-defender-antivirus).
+Protecting allowed removable storage with Windows Defender Antivirus requires [enabling real-time protection](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/configure-real-time-protection-windows-defender-antivirus).
 If real-time protection is enabled, files are scanned before they are accessed and executed.
 The scanning scope includes all files, including those on mounted removable devices such as USB drives.
 You can optionally [run a PowerShell script to perform a custom scan](https://aka.ms/scanusb) of a USB drive after it is mounted.
 However, we recommend enabling real-time protection for improved scanning performance, especially for large storage devices.

-### Block untrusted and unsigned processes that run from USB attack surface reduction rule
+### Block untrusted and unsigned processes on USB peripherals

 End-users might plug in removable devices that are infected with malware.
-In order to prevent infections, a company can block files that are not signed or are untrusted from USB devices.
+In order to prevent infections, a company can block files that are not signed or are untrusted from USB peripherals.
-Alternatively, companies can leverage the audit feature of attack surface reduction rules to monitor the activity of untrusted and unsigned processes that execute on a USB device.
+Alternatively, companies can leverage the audit feature of attack surface reduction rules to monitor the activity of untrusted and unsigned processes that execute on a USB peripheral.
 This can be done by setting **Untrusted and unsigned processes that run from USB** to either **Block** or **Audit only**, respectively.
 With this rule, admins can prevent or audit unsigned or untrusted executable files from running from USB removable drives, including SD cards.
 Affected file types include executable files (such as .exe, .dll, or .scr) and script files such as a PowerShell (.ps), VisualBasic (.vbs), or JavaScript (.js) files.